 Chaired by Domenic Maffei, Ph.D.

-The Department of History and Political Science at Caldwell College offers B.A. degrees in history and political science.
+The Department of History and Political Science at Caldwell University offers B.A. degrees in history and political science.
 Students may also choose to pursue New Jersey State Teacher Certification K–12.

 Special opportunities for majors include a variety of internship and cooperative education programs available with local government administrators, the New Jersey Historical Society, the Grover Cleveland Birthplace and the Willows at Fosterfields.
 A Washington Semester program is available through American University, and study abroad options are possible.
 Independent study projects in all areas of history and political science are open to majors.
 Students may aspire to membership in Phi Alpha Theta, the international history honor society, and to Pi Sigma Alpha, the national political science honor society.

 The department offers minors in History and Political Science: A minor consists of any six department courses chosen from the specific discipline.
 All courses within the minor must be completed with a minimum grade of “C” or higher.

 STATEMENT OF OUTCOMES ASSESSMENT